trek-view/basecamp/_posts/2022-06-03-calculating-heading-of-gopro-video-using-gpmf-part-2.md

 Next week I will use the calculated `HEAD` samples with an ffmpeg filter to dynamically adjust the yaw of our World Lock video (to reverse the World Lock effect).

-_A big shoutout to Kanishk K who helped me understand the mathematics that contibuted to this post._
+_A big shoutout to [Kanishk K](https://www.linkedin.com/in/kanishk-k/) who (patiently) helped me understand the mathematics that contibuted to this post._